rya-sge/access-denied/_posts/2022-10-31-proxy-contract-summary.md

 [TOC]

-Proxy contracts  are an architecture widely used inside the Ethereum ecosystem.
+Proxy contracts  are an architecture widely used within the Ethereum ecosystem.
 Basically, in this architecture, there is two main contracts:

 - The proxy contract, which stores the memory and delegate its calls to another contract called logic or implementation contracts
 - This second contract contains all the smart contract logic.